Pool Resurfacing in Island Key, FL

 Empty, weathered swimming pool with a rough, peeling surface in a backyard, next to a brick house.
 The pool appears neglected, with a few scattered leaves and a damaged wall.

 Your property value increases immediately.
-A freshly resurfaced pool signals to neighbors and potential buyers that the home is well-maintained and move-in ready.
+A freshly resurfaced pool signals to potential buyers that the home has been well-maintained, and it becomes a selling point rather than a concern.

 A construction worker wearing a blue and gray cap and reflective jacket smooths out a concrete surface with a trowel.
 The worker is kneeling and focused on the task.
 The setting appears to be a construction site.